I may earn a commission if you click on links in this post and make a purchase.

 Only the Blossoms

-Use only the blossoms in the cake batter.
-The leaves will be slightly bitter and the stems, obviously, woody.
+The lilac blossoms are the edible and delicious part.
+So use only the blossoms in the cake batter.
+The leaves will be slightly bitter and the stems are woody.
 Just snip the blossoms from the stems over a bowl to make this easy.
+It takes a little time but is easy enough.

 For topping the cake, you could just place a couple of stems on top.
 It’ll be easy and make for a lovely centerpiece but it would need to be removed before slicing.